How To Use Adjectives In A Sentence

 9. Purpose: (e.g., riding boots, sleeping bag)

-Finally, it's important to distinguish between adjectives and adverbs.
+Finally, you'll want to distinguish between adjectives and adverbs.
 Both modify other words, but adjectives modify nouns or pronouns, while adverbs modify verbs, adjectives, or other adverbs.
-A common mistake is using an adjective when an adverb is needed, or vice versa.
-For example, "He ran quick" is incorrect; it should be "He ran quickly," because "quickly" modifies the verb "ran."
-On the other hand, "He is a quick runner" is correct, because "quick" modifies the noun "runner."
+In practice, a common mistake is using an adjective when an adverb is needed, or vice versa.
+Here's one way to look at it: "He ran quick" is incorrect; it should be "He ran quickly," because "quickly" modifies the verb "ran."
+On the flip side, "He is a quick runner" is correct, because "quick" modifies the noun "runner.

 Trends and Latest Developments